joshpbradley/missile-command/README.md

 # Text-Based Missile Command
-A recreation of Atari's classic arcade game, Missile Command (1980).
+A recreation of Atari's classic arcade game, Missile Command (1980), developed for PC.

 This project is written in C and makes use of the ncurses library to support text-based graphics.